 #4 Bray Promenade

-Following the shoreline of Bray’s Beach is the paved Promenade.
-The path was developed in the 19th century and is still one of the top Bray tourist attractions today.
+Following the shoreline is the paved Promenade.
+It was developed in the 1800’s and is still one of the top Bray tourist attractions today.

 Visitors can take a leisurely stroll on the walkway, admiring the views and savoring the sea breeze.
-Of course, the walk is best enjoyed with an ice cream cone in hand…and the ever-popular Gino’s Gelato is conveniently located right on the Bray path.
+Of course, the walk is best enjoyed with ice cream and the ever-popular Gino’s Gelato is conveniently located right on the path.

 The grassy Seafront Park that runs parallel to the Promenade is home to a playground, the Bandstand and a few coffee shops and restaurants – and is an ideal place for an afternoon picnic.